medialab/sandcrawler/SPECS.md

 * `on` adding a listener to the task's event emitter
 * `then` (callback for global task succes)

+### Page object handle

+The various page-level callbacks should provide a useful object to the user.
+This one should contain the following:

+* meta of the page (url, status etc. index in the iteration)
+* passed request (basically just an url but, why not, the provided object)
+* scraped data

 **Note** - should we try to switch to standard node.js pattern [err, results] concerning the global outcome of a task?